rickhall2000/sicp-notes/lecture-outlines/lecture-4a.md

 The rules are applied to all subexpressions, and then the rules are applied to the result, until no more simplification is possible [19:54](https://youtu.be/amf5lTZ0UTc?t=1194)

 Begin Part 2 [24:11](https://youtu.be/amf5lTZ0UTc?t=1451)

+The structure of the matcher [24:27](https://youtu.be/amf5lTZ0UTc?t=1467)

+The code structure of the matcher at large scale [26:20](https://youtu.be/amf5lTZ0UTc?t=1580)